danpeirce/xpress-pic18f46k42/README.md

 a mutifunction device.
 This allows one to both download programs to it and use the interface as a virtual com port.
 The board is also less expensive than the USB to serial board we have used in the past with the Microstick II or PIC18F4525.

+## Tags

+* echo
+    * Anything received on the boards USB was echoed back
+* echo.and.printf
+    * As above but adds initial message using printf()
+	* the printf is dicrected to UART2 which is connected to the USB
+* echo.copy.uart1
+    * as above but everything echoed back to USB is also echoed to UART1 TX
+	* This is a very simple change.
+Just starting to explore the use of two UARTs

 ## More info on the DM182026

 * [https://www.microchip.com/DevelopmentTools/ProductDetails/DM182026](https://www.microchip.com/DevelopmentTools/ProductDetails/DM182026)